cozy/cozy-mobile/README.md

 you.
 The label `first contribution` is more simple. :hatching_chick:

+## :rainbow: Icons & Splashscreen

+You can generate all icons & splashscreens with splashicon-generator.

+    npm install -g splashicon-generator
+    splashicon-generator --imagespath="res"

 ## License

 Cozy Mobile Client is developed by Cozy Cloud and distributed under the LGPL v3